jueberschlag/Simply-Mobile/README.md

 Here are all the collections attributes:

 - "name": string that contains the name of the collection (required)
-- "fetch": boolean that specified if this collection will be fetched periodically (optional, default to false)
+- "fetch": boolean that specified if this collection will be fetched at creation and periodically (optional, default to false)
 - "idAttribute": string that contains the name of the distinct attribute which will be use to identify a model in this collection (required)
 - "model": string that contains the model name that will be stored in this collection (required).
 If multiple model types in this colelction then this attribute is an object that contains 2 attributes:
   - "typeAttribute": string that contains the attribute's name of a model that will specified which model to use (required)